ValerioB88/simple-pydash/README.md

 AddLineChart(names=['action'], render=lambda m: [m.action], location='right')
 ```

+### Speed up the simulation
+ A way to speed up the simulation is to simply change the `update_gfx_every_x_steps` parameter in the `CustomAPI`.
+If you set it to, for example, 10, the gfx will be updated each 10 steps speeding it up a lot.
+In the example script is set to 1.

 ### Acknowledgement
 To develop the UI, I learnt a lot from the [Mesa](https://mesa.readthedocs.io/en/latest/) project, which is however written in [tornado](https://www.tornadoweb.org/en/stable/).
 You can still see the Mesa footprint in the UI layout :)